yb0297/cinereviews.github.io/replit.md

   - Configured development workflow on port 5000
   - Created proper .gitignore file
   - Verified Vite configuration for Replit environment
+- **September 28, 2025**: Converted from review system to comment system
+  - Replaced complex review system (ratings, pros/cons, recommendations) with simple YouTube-style comments
+  - Updated database schema from reviews table to comments table
+  - Converted all API endpoints from review operations to comment operations
+  - Updated all frontend services and components to handle comments
+  - Comments are now simpler: just text content, user info, and timestamps
+  - Users can add, view, and delete their own comments when logged in

 ## Project Architecture
 - **Frontend**: React 18 with TypeScript